-The Pyrenees are easily among western Europe’s most awesome ecotourism attractions.
-The gorgeous foothills, which feature numerous waterfalls and hot springs, reach almost to the Mediterranean coast.
-There are some hiking trails that traverse the entire length of the range, while four national parks (3 in Spain, one in France) offer shorter trails.
+The Pyrenees are easily among western Europe’s most awesome eco-tourism attractions.
+The gorgeous foothills, which feature numerous waterfalls and hot springs, reach almost the Mediterranean coast.
+There are some hiking trails that traverse the entire length of the range, while four national parks (three in Spain, and one in France) offer shorter trails.
 The area is extremely popular in winter: Dozens of ski resorts can be found on both sides of the range.

 Though not quite as rich with wildlife as mountain ranges in Asia and the Americas, the Pyrenees do boast some weird endemic animals.
 These include the shrew-like Pyrenean desman, the salamander-like Pyrenean euprocte, and the Pyrenean brown bear, which is slowly making a comeback after reintroduction.

 Getting there: The Pyrenees are very accessible from Barcelona and other major cities in Catalonia.
 Several tour operators offer a full-day experience that stops in the charming medieval town of Vic before heading to the stone-built village of Queralbs.
 There, travelers can catch the train that takes them over 6,500 feet up into the mountains to the verdant valley of Vall de Núria.

 Recommended by Bret Love & Mary Gabbett from the Green Global Travel